ADHD Overview: Symptoms, Types & Support

 ADHD runs in families, with genetics accounting for about 75% of cases.
 Other contributing factors may include premature birth, low birth weight, prenatal exposure to alcohol or tobacco, and early childhood lead exposure.

-Therapy and Counseling
+Skills-Based Therapy and Coaching

 Educational Accommodations